kboy-silvergym/FirebaseCloudFunctions-for-NewsApp/README.md

-This is my Firebase Functions Smaples.
+This is my Firebase Functions samples.

 The Firebase Functions is useful for mobile developer like me because it's easy to develop backend apps.